pmaen/jcem/index.md

 ---
-title: "JC Exp Med"
+title: "Latest News"
 ---
-This is the website of the student journal club on experimental medicine at University Hospital Frankfurt (Germany).
+This is the Website of the Student Journal Club on Experimental Medicine at University Hospital Frankfurt am Main (Germany).
+Here you will find up-to-date posts regarding organizational matters, as well as occasional posts on the topic of "academic publications" in general.
+If you are interested in joining the Journal Club, please contact me at [pmu@mail.de](mailto:pmu@mail.de)